-Note 1: Our Company has filed PAS-3 on June 12, 2024 (delay by 3332 days) for allotment of 1,92,200 Equity Shares on March 31, 2015 details of the same is mentioned below.
+Note 1: Our Company has inadvertently not filed PAS-3 for allotment of 1,92,200 Equity Shares on March 31, 2015 details of the same is mentioned below.
 Our Company is in the process of filing a compounding application for the same.
 The details wrt this allotment is based on resolutions passed by the Company and other corporate records.